Dilloid/sem-group-17/use-cases/use-case-3.md

 ### Goal in Context

-As an organisation, we want to generate a report on all the countries in a continent, organised by largest population to smallest
+As an *organisation employee*, I want to *generate a report on all the countries in a continent, organised by largest population to smallest*.

 ### Scope